AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/tools-modules.md

 product-area: workfront-integrations
 navigation-topic: apps-and-their-modules
 title: Tools
-description: The Adobe Workfront Fusion Tools section includes several useful modules that can enhance your scenario.
+description: The [!DNL Adobe Workfront Fusion Tools] section includes several useful modules that can enhance your scenario.
 author: Becky
 feature: Workfront Fusion
 exl-id: 97a68fbc-1272-43fc-b4f2-4c1c9e590741
 ---
 # Tools

-The Adobe Workfront Fusion Tools section includes several useful modules that can enhance your scenario.
+The [!DNL Adobe Workfront Fusion Tools] section includes several useful modules that can enhance your scenario.

 Tools modules are available from the list of apps, or from the Tools icon ![](assets/tools-icon-small.png) at the bottom of the screen.